Florida Modular Building Plans Examiner (ICC FP) Exam Book Package

 • Florida State Statute 553

 Florida statutory reference included for state-specific requirements tied to building and related regulatory topics.
-Use it to reinforce Florida-focused compliance thinking and how state law connects to practice.
+Use it to reinforce Florida-focused compliance thinking and understand how statutory authority connects to practice.

 • Florida Building Code - Plumbing, 2023